 On the first day of absence please ring or email in absence@tweseldown.hants.sch.uk and leave a detailed message of the illness your child has.
-If we do not hear from you by 9.30am we will phone you on the contact number/numbers held on your child's information file.
+If we do not hear from you by 9.30am we will phone you on your land line on the contact number/numbers held on your child's information file.